Australia Federal Budget 2026-27: What It Means for Nepali PTE Students

 2. The onshore tilt — the biggest signal for Nepali aspirants

-The single most consequential change is that over two-thirds of all permanent skilled places are now reserved for people already living in Australia.
-The offshore pool of 55,110 has to absorb every direct PR applicant from Nepal, India, the Philippines, Vietnam, and every other source country.
+The single most consequential change is that roughly 70% of the entire permanent program — 129,590 of the 185,000 places — is now prioritised for people already living in Australia.
+The offshore pool of roughly 55,410 has to absorb every direct PR applicant from Nepal, India, the Philippines, Vietnam, and every other source country.

 For a Nepali student currently in Bharatpur, Kathmandu, or Pokhara applying directly offshore for subclass 189, this is the toughest market in a decade.
 Practically, the budget is telling you one of three things:

 - Aim for regional pathways.
 Subclass 491 is the regional provisional visa worth +15 PR points — the single largest points lever on the test.
-After three years of regional living and an income threshold, 491 transitions to subclass 191 permanent residency.
+After three years of regional living and providing ATO notices of assessment for 3 of the 5 income years of the 491 visa (there is no minimum income amount — the requirement is proof of taxable income via ATO notices, not a dollar floor), 491 transitions to subclass 191 permanent residency.
 This is increasingly the realistic path for Nepali applicants without 80+ EOI scores.
+One caution from the confirmed 2026-27 program: regional places were cut 57% — subclass 491 and 494 combined get just 14,110 places — so competition for state nomination will be intense.

 - Maximise every offshore point.
 If you must apply offshore, every points lever has to be at its ceiling — including Superior English (PTE 79+ component bands, +20 points), which is the most controllable lever in the test.